JJNod88/PP1_html_css/README.md

 ### Site layout
 * The site has been designed to be simple, effective and easy to navigate.
     * Layout
-        * My site consists of a landing page with content, a community page with content,  a sign up page with a form and a submit successful page.
+        * It consists of a landing page, a community page, a sign up page and a submit successful page.
         * Each page is divided into sections of equal size (unless it affected the look of the site, i.e the opening section for the background image)
         * Headings and Images are specific.
         * Each section has been designed to sell, provide information and direct the user to the product.